Her goal was simple: work less and make more

 She worked all day, every day, including many late nights and weekends, and yet wasn’t making the progress or the money she desired.

-She came to me wanting to work less and make more.
+She came to me wanting to do less to make more.
 I see this day after day, women working too much for too little.
-I’m on a mission to change that and that’s why she came to me.

 Collect the data